 Ensure that there is no copyright violation for the pictures you use.
 When using Getty or Shutterstock images, get the license for the image use or you are risking yourself an expensive lawsuit.
 To make sure if it’s a copyrighted image or not, use the Google Images filter to sieve images based on those available for reuse.
 You can also use free images, a lot of which are available if you prefer not to pay for them.

-Image quality for good SEO
+Quality: Image quality for good SEO

 High-quality images boost the appearance of your webpage.
 Striking the balance between file size and quality will make your page a winner both in appeal and page loading speed.
 Below is what Google recommends for Images.

 We said this for on-page SEO content and we are saying it again for images, mobile-friendliness is the name of the game.
 If not, prepare for a high bounce rate and lower conversions.
 If done right, optimising for mobile-friendliness can raise your ranking power and make for better user engagement.